 Fall semester, M.S and Ph.D. applications are due by December 1.

 Early application is strongly encouraged.
 To be considered for Cornell Graduate Fellowships, Cornell BEE Academic Fellowships, and other University-sponsored fellowships, applicants for the M.S. and Ph.D. degree must submit their materials by the December 1 deadline.

-Applications for Spring admission are considered on a case by case basis.
-The deadline for M.S. and Ph.D. applications are due by October 1.
+Spring semester, M.S. and Ph.D. applications are due by October 1.

 Below is an approximate timetable with key steps in the application and admissions process for M.S. and Ph.D. applicants: